Azure-Samples/customer-car-reviews/README.md

 ### Unique word as the base of your project
 The first step is for you to **think of a short but unique word** - this will be the base of the names of all the services that will be created on your version of this sample.
 Use parts of your name, or random characters, as long as it's pretty short and doesn't have any special characters.

-Have you thoguht of that short unique word?
+Have you thought of that short unique word?
 Great, now let's continue.

-### Edit Azure Function Proxy
-Now edit the file `proxies.json` in the `src/proxyfunctionapp` folder and replace `YOURUNIQUEWORD` with that unique word.

 ### Edit ARM Template Parameters and Deploy
 Next, deploy the ARM template in the `/src/deployment` folder via your favorite method, making sure to update the `parameters.json` file or override the parameters values for `unique_name` and `notification_emails` at deployment time (unique name is the unique word from earlier!).
 Make sure to choose `West Central US` or `West US 2` as these are the regions currently supported by Event Grid at the time of writing.